 Sports Physicals are an annual necessity for the active athlete’s lifestyle.
 Especially if the person is still in school, a majority of schools require them.
 Even if it is not required by the school, it is still recommended for health reasons.
 The last thing you want is to send your child out, or yourself out, onto a field of play that increases the chance for an injury to occur which could’ve been dealt with prior to the activity.

 A physical is required in Wake County before students are permitted to participate in organized sports.
-The form for Wake County schools is available for download by clicking here.
+The form for Wake County schools is available for download by clicking here for High School, or here for Middle School.
 Fill out the required information and bring to RX Urgent Care for the physical examination.
 College students should obtain the proper paperwork from the college they attend and bring with them at the time of the physical.

 Students needing a sports physical, ages 12 and up can be seen at our Blue Ridge Road location. **Students needing anything other than a sports physical must be 16 years of age or older (Blue Ridge location only).